mapr-demos/customer360/README.md

 ## Setting the Scene

 You're a customer support representative.
 You're about to answer a call from Erika Gallardo.
-Before you even talk to her, try to answer these questions:
+Before you talk to her try to answer these questions:

 - What do you think she'll be asking about?
 - Is she already navigating the web site?
-- What should you attempt to upsell?
+- What should you keep in mind to upsell?

 ## How does "convergence" make this application possible?